nithril/nithril.github.io/_posts/2015-07-05-fair-consuming-with-rabbitmq.markdown

 Taken a processing time cost of 1, when Q1 deque 1 message per iteration, Q2 should wait 10 iteration to deque one.

-# RabbitMQ QoS

-TBD

 # Implementation

 ## Slot

-Per queue we will define a consumer.
-RabbitMQ will push message to each consumer according to deque rate.
+Per queue we will define a consumer slot.
+RabbitMQ will push messages to each consumer according to deque rate.
 First we define the slot.
-It contains the `quantum`, the `deficit` and the RabbitMQ blocking queue consumer.
+It contains the `quantum`, the `deficit` and the RabbitMQ queue consumer.

 {% highlight java linenos %}
 public class DwrrSlot {

-    private final DwrrBlockingQueueConsumer dwrrBlockingQueueConsumer;
     private final int quantum;
+    private int deficit;
+    private final DwrrBlockingQueueConsumer consumer;
     private int processedMsg;
-    private int deficit;

-    public DwrrSlot(DwrrBlockingQueueConsumer dwrrBlockingQueueConsumer, int quantum) {
+    public DwrrSlot(DwrrBlockingQueueConsumer consumer, int quantum) {
-        this.dwrrBlockingQueueConsumer = dwrrBlockingQueueConsumer;
+        this.consumer = consumer;
         this.quantum = quantum;
     }

     public void reset(){
         deficit = 0;